-Note: There may be additional costs incurred by the student to meet the HR requirements of the agency.
-These may include special training, security and health clearances (See Appendix L).
+Additional costs may be incurred by the student to meet the HR requirements of the agency for the Field Internship.
+These may include special training and security/health clearances (see Appendix L).
+The students are responsible for the cost incurred.